Pest or disease?

 Yes

-PPM belongs to the same genus as our other priority pest, oak processionary moth (which is present in the UK).
+PPM belongs to the same genus as our other priority pest, Oak processionary moth (which is present in the UK).
 The PPM caterpillars feed on foliage of pine trees and their hairs can irritate our skin, therefore it is important not to touch or approach the caterpillars or their nests.

-PPM caterpillars feed on pine needles, causing defoliation.
-They are identifiable by their distinctive movement, they move from their nest to feeding areas in processions one caterpillar wide.
+PPM caterpillars feed on pine needles causing defoliation.
+They are identifiable by their distinctive movement; they move from their nest to feeding areas in processions one caterpillar wide.
 Their nests are found typically towards the end of branches, either on the branch itself or within the needles.
 The caterpillars and nests are seen in winter and early spring, unlike oak processionary moth caterpillars which are most active in late-spring and summer.
 The adult PPM moth is rarely seen and difficult to identify.
-For more information on this pest please see the resources below.